Kuyasha/syncwave/README.md

 ---
 ## Key Features:

-Authentication :
+- Authentication :
 Implemented user authentication(login and logout) using Firebase Auth.
-Ensures that only authenticated users can access chat functionality.
+Firebase takes care of secure token management and session persistence.
+I used React Context to store the authenticated user's data and protected routes using onAuthStateChanged to ensure only loggedIn users can access the chat interface.

-Real-Time Messaging:
+- Real-Time Messaging:
 Messages are synced instantly across devices using Firestore’s real-time database.

-Display of chat timestamps and automatic scrolling to the newest message.
+For instant update across users I have used Firestore's onSnapshot.
+Also messages are fetched in reverse order

-User Status and Presence:
+- User Status and Presence:

 Online/offline status detection using Firebase's Realtime Database or Firestore.